DataDog/integrations-core/iam_access_analyzer/README.md

 ### Log collection

-1. If you haven't already, set up the [Datadog log collection AWS Lambda function][1].
+1. If you haven't already, set up the [Datadog Forwarder][1] Lambda function.

 2. Create a new rule in AWS EventBridge.